TECHM

 (([email protected];))

-India's Tech Mahindra falls on quarterly profit miss
+India's Tech Mahindra sees worst day in over three years on Q3 profit miss

-Shares of India's Tech Mahindra TEML.NS fell as much as 6.2% on Thursday after the company's third-quarter profit missed estimates.
+Shares of India's Tech Mahindra TEML.NS fell as much as 6.3% to post their worst day in more than three years on Thursday after the company's third-quarter profit missed estimates.

-The country's fifth-largest IT services company on Wednesday said profit slumped 60.6% from the previous year to 5.10 billion rupees ($61.4 million) for the three months ended Dec.
+The country's fifth-largest IT services company on Wednesday reported a 60.6% slump in profit to 5.10 billion rupees ($61.4 million) for the three months ended Dec.
 31, missing analysts' estimate of 6.17 billion rupees, according to LSEG data.

 ($1 = 83.1200 Indian rupees)

-(Reporting by Ashish Chandra in Bengaluru; Editing by Dhanya Ann Thoppil)
+(Reporting by Ashish Chandra in Bengaluru; Editing by Dhanya Ann Thoppil and Sonia Cheema)

 (([email protected] (+91 7982114624))

-Shares of India's Tech Mahindra TEML.NS fell as much as 6.2% on Thursday after the company's third-quarter profit missed estimates.
+Shares of India's Tech Mahindra TEML.NS fell as much as 6.3% to post their worst day in more than three years on Thursday after the company's third-quarter profit missed estimates.

-The country's fifth-largest IT services company on Wednesday said profit slumped 60.6% from the previous year to 5.10 billion rupees ($61.4 million) for the three months ended Dec.
+The country's fifth-largest IT services company on Wednesday reported a 60.6% slump in profit to 5.10 billion rupees ($61.4 million) for the three months ended Dec.
 31, missing analysts' estimate of 6.17 billion rupees, according to LSEG data.

 ($1 = 83.1200 Indian rupees)

-(Reporting by Ashish Chandra in Bengaluru; Editing by Dhanya Ann Thoppil)
+(Reporting by Ashish Chandra in Bengaluru; Editing by Dhanya Ann Thoppil and Sonia Cheema)

 (([email protected] (+91 7982114624))